sidiousvic/sidious.pizza/about.md

 </article>
 </div>

-Hola amigxs, my name is Vic.
+Hola `amigxs`, my name is Vic.
 Welcome to my cyber space.
 Here's where I [spill my brains](/weblog), share [weird music](/swims) and computer programs (like [_Phantom Pizza_](/phantompizza), the game at the home page) and even [haiku](/kaminari-no-ura).
 Don't forget to visit the [sitemap](/sitemap) to keep exploring.
-Here's a little more about me.
+Here's a little bit about me.

 <br>